gilatoes/arduino-optiga-trust-x/Missions/MissionTasks.md

 **Firmware SHA-256 Checksum:**<br/>
 https://raw.githubusercontent.com/gilatoes/arduino-optiga-trust-x/master/Missions/Mission_files/XMC2Go_FWUpdate_1_Checksum.txt

-## Task 8: Implement TLS
+## Task 9: Implement TLS
 * Study the example of bareboneTLS.
 It is a TLS example implemented within a single Trust X device.
-- In this scenario, implement TLS using 2 Trust X.
+- In this scenario, implement TLS using 2 Trust X(s).
 - [ ] Each Trust X generate a key pair.
 - [ ] Exchange the Public Keys.
 - [ ] Generate the shared secrets.
 Display the share secrets to proof that ECDH is successful.